AlgyJr/ios_guides/Swift-Basics.md

 # Introduction

-This page a quick reference guide the Swift Basics.
+This is quick guide to Swift Basics.
 Anything that can be built with Objective-C can be built with these core parts of the language.
-To write something more elegant, move on to [[Intermediate Swift|Swift Intermediate]]
+More elegant features are covered in [[Intermediate Swift|Swift Intermediate]]

-This guide trades nuance for brevity.
-Keep this page bookmarked for a quick reminder of the rules and syntax.
+Use this guide as a quick reference to basic syntax and rules.
 For an in-depth look at the language, check out the official documentation:

 * [WWDC 2014: Introduction to Swift](https://developer.apple.com/videos/wwdc/2014/#402)
 * [iOS Developer Library: A Swift Tour](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/GuidedTour.html)